Cape Atholl

 Cape Atholl (Kap Atholl), also known as Kangaarasuk, is a headland in Northwest Greenland, Avannaata municipality.

 This cape was named by Commander James Saunders, after Atholl, the class to which his ship HMS North Star belonged, during the winter 1849–50 in which he was frozen in the bay to the north and named landmarks in the area.

 History

-Cape Atholl was a United States Coast Guard LORAN station in Northwest Greenland, south of Thule Air Base.
+Cape Atholl was a United States Coast Guard LORAN station in Northwest Greenland, south of Pituffik Space Base.
 It was established in 1954 and disestablished in 1975.

 The station was located at Quaratit, about 11 km southeast of Cape Atholl proper.